komodorio/helm-dashboard/README.md

 version.

-This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters.
+This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters, the project in **NOT** an offical project by the [helm team](https://helm.sh/).

 Some of the key capabilities of the tool: